 Paralegal rules of professional responsibility and ethical requirements.
 Includes regulation of the profession as well as unauthorized practice of law and confidentiality.
 Also covers conflict of interest, competence and negligence.
-Prerequisites: None.
+Prerequisites: (ENG101 or ENG107) and (BPC110 or CIS105) and (CRE101 or equivalent as indicated by assessment).